astridha/Decimal/README.md

-# A Convenient Decimal Type for KMP Multiplatform
+# A Small Fixed-Comma Decimal Type for KMP Multiplatform

-This platform-independent library offers a fixed-size **Decimal** class with small exponents and a predictive footprint.
+This platform-independent library offers a fixed-size **Decimal** class with 5 decial places and a predictive footprint of 64 Bit.

 Made for Kotlin Multiplatform.

-The **Decimal** class implements Number and Comparable interfaces, with a 128-Bit footprint.
+The **Decimal** class implements Number and Comparable interfaces, with a 64-Bit footprint.
 It supports math binary operators **+**, **-**, <b>*</b>, **/**, and **%**, as well as unary operators **+**, **-**, **++**, and **--**.
 Comparing like **<**, **>**, **<=**, **>=**, or **==** is also supported.

 ## Characteristics

-The footprint of a **Decimal** instance corresponds to the 128bit size.
-It consists of a 120-bit mantissa and a 8-bit exponent.
+The footprint of a **Decimal** instance corresponds to the 64 bit size.
+It has fixed 5 decimal places, which are sdufficient for most day-to-day requirements.

-Its mantissa range is from -576_460_752_303_423_487 to +576_460_752_303_423_487.
+Its mantissa range is from -9_223_372_036_854_775_808 to +9_223_372_036_854_775_807.

-So, 17 to 18 significant decimal digits with 0 to 15 decimal places are supported.
+So, 19 significant decimal digits are supported.